John

 designs and production.
 This book is an updated, expanded

-Deere Farm Tractors, below, with many details added from
+Deere Farm Tractors, right, with many details added from

 John